-ISCED 97 Data on the level and groups of fields, or fields of education in compliance with classification NACE Rev. 2.
+ISCED 97 Data on the level and groups of fields, or fields of education in compliance with of Economic Activities (CZ-NACE), which replaced the Industrial Classification of Economic Activities (OKEČ).
+The classification is compatible with the international classification NACE Rev. 2.

-CZ-NACE Data on CZ-NACE activities are split by sections and divisions of the Classification of replaced the extended classification of occupation (KZAM-R).
+CZ-NACE Data on CZ-NACE activities are split by sections and divisions of the Classification replaced the extended classification of occupation (KZAM-R).
 This classification is compatible with the international classification ISCO-08.
-It is valid from 1 January
+It is valid from 1 January correspond to individual groups of the international classification ICSE-93.